 - Being stranded alone on a desolate road with a flat tyre or mechanical problem

 Once you you’ve done a fair amount of motorcycle travel, you might feel the urge to strike out on your own.
-Some experienced road warriors still find themselves drawn to group tours for the convenience, comfort, the added safety and of course, the awesome company!
+Many experienced road warriors still find themselves drawn to group tours for the convenience, comfort, the added safety and of course, the awesome company!

 WHAT ABOUT GOING OFF-ROAD?

 Riding on dirt requires learning a whole new set of skills.
 The bike will bounce, jiggle and slide, as well as steer and brake in unexpected ways compared to cruising along on smooth asphalt.